Keyboard shortcuts

 Host-mappable buffers require extra understanding to use properly.

-The contents of a buffer are undefined from the time of submission until that Queue has been fully executed, as indicated by CommandBuffer::has_executed.
+The contents of a buffer are undefined from the time of submission until that Submission has been fully executed, as indicated by CommandBuffer::has_executed.
 This means that you should not call Buffer::mapped_slice during any submission or execution accessing that memory.

 See: examples/cpu_readback.rs